azoff/overscroll/README.md

-Overscroll v1.4.1
+Overscroll v1.4.2
 =================
-Thursday, January 13th 2011
+Thursday, February 17th 2011

 Overscroll is a jQuery Plugin that emulates the iPhone scrolling experience in a browser.
 It is intended for use with the latest version of jQuery http://code.jquery.com/jquery-latest.js